replicatedhq/help-center/content/docs/kubernetes/getting-started/docker-registries.md

 Replicated supports pulling public, unauthenticated images from any Docker registry that supports the standard [Docker Registry HTTP API](https://docs.docker.com/registry/spec/api/).

 Additionally, Replicated supports private images hosted in other registries including Docker Hub, Quay.io and more.
 Currently, Replicated does not support private images in Amazon Elastic Container Registry because of the short-lived auth scheme in use.
-When using external private registries,

 To use private images from an external registry, you need to add the registry via the Vendor website.
 The guide for [integrating a third party registry](/docs/kb/developer-resources/third-party-registries) explains this in further detail.